SeanNieuwoudt/rbniptuck/README.md

 # Nip n Tuck

-A simple script to recursively scan Ruby projects and convert all old style hashes to the newer Ruby 1.9^ compliant hash syntax.
+A simple script to recursively scan Ruby projects and convert all old style hashes ( => ) to the newer Ruby 1.9^ compliant hash syntax.

 From this:

     hash {
       :key => "Value"
     }

 To this:

     hash {
       key: 'Value'
     }

-While we're at, uninterpolated double quoted Ruby strings get converted to their single quoted equivalent.
+While we're at, double quoted Ruby strings get converted to their single quoted equivalent.

 From this:

     "This string"

 To this:

     'This string'

+The script will ignore double quoted strings that are being interpolated.

 ### How to use it

+    $> python niptuck.py
-    $> python niptuck.py --dir ./src --ext .rb
+    $> python niptuck.py --dir . --ext rb

 ##### Options are:

 * `--dir` or `-d` to specify the directory